Kuru (disease): History

 Kuru was first described in official reports by Australian officers patrolling the Eastern Highlands of Papua New Guinea in the early 1950s.
 Some unofficial accounts place kuru in the region as early as 1910.
 In 1951, Arthur Carey was the first to use the term kuru in a report to describe a new disease afflicting the Fore tribes of Papua New Guinea (PNG).
 In his report, Carey noted that kuru mostly affected Fore women, eventually killing them.
-Kuru was noted in the Fore, Yate and Usurufa people in 1952-1953 by anthropologists Ronald Berndt and Catherine Berndt.
+Kuru was noted in the Fore, Yate and Usurufa people in 1952–1953 by anthropologists Ronald Berndt and Catherine Berndt.
 In 1953, kuru was observed by patrol officer John McArthur, who provided a description of the disease in his report.
 McArthur believed that kuru was merely a psychosomatic episode resulting from the sorcery practices of the tribal people in the region.
 After the disease had progressed into a larger epidemic, the tribal people asked Charles Pfarr, a Lutheran medical officer, to come to the area to report the disease to Australian authorities.

 Initially, the Fore people believed the causes of kuru to be sorcery or witchcraft.
 They also thought that the magic causing kuru was contagious.
 It was also called negi-nagi, which meant foolish person as the victims laughed at spontaneous intervals.
 This disease, the Fore people believed, was caused by ghosts, because of the shaking and strange behaviour that comes with kuru.
 Attempting to cure this, they would feed victims casuarina bark.

-When kuru disease had become an epidemic, Daniel Carleton Gajdusek, a virologist, and Vincent Zigas, a medical doctor, started research on the disease.
+When kuru had become an epidemic, Daniel Carleton Gajdusek, a virologist, and Vincent Zigas, another medical doctor, started research on the disease.
 In 1957, Zigas and Gajdusek published a report in the Medical Journal of Australia that suggested that kuru had a genetic origin, and that "any ethnic-environmental variables that are operating in kuru pathogenesis have not yet been determined."